 What the research says

 Studies on the effectiveness of placebo at Harvard University found that a placebo treatment is effective even when the patient knows that they are receiving a sugar pill as long as they are told confidently that the treatment will most likely help reduce their symptoms (which we know it will because hundreds of placebo controlled trials have shown that placebo has equal benefits to drugs with active ingredients).

 The elephant in the room

-Complimentary health professional like chiropractors don’t like to talk about placebo, incase it undermines our credibility.
+Complementary health professional like chiropractors don’t like to talk about placebo, in case it undermines our credibility.
 It is sometimes a criticism of our profession – that what we offer is a placebo treatment.
 We don’t really help ourselves when we happily talk about empowering innate intelligence, as this does sound a little bit woo.
 However, when you think about it, innate intelligence is really just placebo with a more fluffy name.
 The power of understanding and holding positive belief systems as well as feeling supported and cared for should not be underestimated when it comes to health and recovery.
 Chiropractors should be very happy to lavish on healthy doses of placebo with every treatment they deliver.
 I want my patients to get better as quickly as possible so I use all the tools at my disposal to assist them on their journey to health and wellbeing.